MaheshK523/NLP-music-sentimentanalysis/docs/METHODOLOGY.md

 special-token budget, and decodes non-overlapping chunks that fit within both the requested size and the model's declared maximum length.
 Per-chunk model distributions are averaged by model-token count.

+This avoids silently truncating an entire lyric to its opening segment.
+The current aggregation does not model narrative order across chunks.

+## Determinism

+The lexicon backend performs no random sampling, network access, or model download.
+Given the same package version, text, chunk size, and threshold, its output is deterministic.
+JSON keys and CSV score objects are serialized in a stable order.